getgauge/docs.gauge.org/writing-specifications.rst

 .. cssclass:: dynamic-content vscode

-:vscode:`Visual Studio Code`
+:vscode:`VS Code`
 ----------------------------

 .. note::
     You can author Gauge specifications by using any text editor.
 However for a better experience, it is recommended that you use Gauge IDE plugins.

-Gauge projects can be created and run in Visual Studio Code by using the `Gauge extension <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__ for Visual Studio Code.
+Gauge projects can be created and run in VS Code by using the `Gauge extension <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__ for VS Code.
 This plugin currently supports Gauge with Java, JavaScript, Ruby, Python, C# (.Net Core), and TypeScript.

 .. _specs: